Romaine Quinn: Political career

 During Quinn's senior year of high school he was elected to the Rice Lake City Council for a single term, serving from 2009-2010.
 In 2010, Quinn became the youngest mayor for the city when he was elected at 19 years old, defeating incumbent mayor Daniel Fitzgerald.
 In 2012 Quinn declined to seek re-election as mayor as he would be attending the University of Wisconsin–Green Bay to pursue a bachelor's degree.
 Shortly after graduating in 2014, Quinn launched a campaign for state assembly, challenging incumbent Democrat Stephen J. Smith.
 Quinn defeated Smith by a 9 point margin.

 In 2015, Quinn, alongside representative Bob Gannon, co-sponsored an amendment to the state constitution to institute term-limits.
 From 2017-2019, Quinn was the Assembly majority caucus vice chair for the Republican Party.
 Quinn was re-elected in 2016 and 2018 with 62% of the vote each time.
 In March 2020, Quinn announced he would not run for re-election to the Wisconsin State Assembly.

 In 2019, following the resignation of U.S. Representative Sean Duffy, Quinn expressed interest in running in the special election for this seat, but later declined to run, endorsing state senator Tom Tiffany in the primary election.

 After his service in the state assembly Quinn became a licensed realtor.

 In October 2021 Quinn announced a campaign for Wisconsin's 25th senate district, then held by Democrat Janet Bewley.
 During the campaign, Quinn expressed support for using the budget surplus to cut taxes in the state.
 The race also came into focus as it would determine whether Republicans would enter the 106th Wisconsin Legislature with a supermajority in the state senate.
 Additionally, Quinn outraised his opponent, Kelly Westlund, by around $140,000.
 On election day, Quinn defeated Westlund by a 14 point margin, securing Republicans a veto-proof majority in the state senate going into the 106th legislature.

 Quinn took office on January 3, 2023.

 In 2024, Quinn and fellow Republican Treig Pronschinske authored legislation that would have removed the ability of local governments to enact certain regulations for animal welfare on farms.

 In 2025, Quinn and fellow Republican Chanz Green authored legislation which would remove restrictions on Superior Water & Light Company from utilizing funds for replacing lead service lines used in the city of Superior, Wisconsin.
 The bill was signed into law by governor Tony Evers.

 Personal life

-Quinn resides in Birchwood, Wisconsin with his wife Rachel and their two kids.
+Quinn resides in Birchwood, Wisconsin with his wife Rachel and their three kids.